 The Science of Social Media Product Placement

-Quick Summary Product placement is nothing new.
+Quick Summary This article has been updated to expand on influencer data in 2021.
+Product placement as a form of advertising is nothing new.
 All you have to do is refer to the movies to see stars using beauty products, drinking soda (label out), and wearing garments (and name-dropping designers) in a bid to raise public interest in the brand.
-Here we will dive deeper into Social Media Product Placement.

 Nobody likes to be told to make a purchase by those with a vested interest in making sales, but when suggestions come from a seemingly benign source, or even better, from a trusted source, consumers feel differently.
 They are more likely to respond positively than they would to a hard sell.

-The times, they are a changing, though.
-With new forms of communication, advertising, and entertainment via the online and mobile arenas, there are new opportunities for product placement, especially on social media, where celebrities and social influencers have the power to reach millions of fans and followers with their suggestions.
+The times are changing, though.
+With new forms of communication, advertising, and entertainment via the online and mobile arenas, there are new opportunities for product placement, especially on social media, where celebrities and social media influencers have the power to reach millions of fans and followers with their suggestions.

 The Power of Posting